 And on some level I get it.
 I really do.
 Money is not a thing to be trifled with.
 You need to appease your audience if you want to live off it – whether it’s writing or performing or painting… Vincent van Gogh died in extreme poverty, forgotten by all; Salvadore Dali was an awfully rich and famous dude.
 Of course, I’m skewing the scales and picking only those examples that fit my theory – still, there aren’t many writers who decided to make their living off writing and invariably churned out one ingenious novel after the next, and each of them became a bestseller.
 Come to think of it, nobody readily comes to mind.

 Still, I am really sad to see such a promising series coming slowly but surely to a subpar conclusion.
 The writing is slick and almost faultless – the action runs smoothly if somewhat mechanically, without real life or passion.
 Everything is pushed – more or less convincingly – in the direction chosen by the authors long time ago.
-And I probably will read the final installment in the series, because I too invested too much to just let it go one book before the ultimate conclusion.
-But I surely won’t be waiting for the upcoming book with baited breath.
+But I won’t be reading the final installment, because even though I invested so much into the series I’m no longer interested in seeing how it ends.
+I just don’t care.